Project-Counter/cop5/source/03-specifications/03-counter-report-common-attributes-and-elements.rst

      - Reports

    * - Searches_Regular
-     - Number of searches conducted against a user-selected database where results are returned to the user on the host UI.
-The user is responsible for selecting the databases or set of databases to be searched.
+     - Number of searches conducted against a database where results are returned to the user on the host UI and either a single database is searched, or multiple databases are searched and the user has the option of selecting the databases to be searched.
 This metric only applies to usage tracked at the database level and is not represented at the platform level.
      - A&I_Database\ |br|\ |lb|
        Aggregated_Full_Content\ |br|\ |lb|
        Discovery_Service\ |br|\ |lb|